butschi84/F2S/README.md

   Beginners can use a UI to manage the soultion (i.e. create the CRD’s using the UI)

 ## All Features included

-* No "enterprise only" features
+No "enterprise only" features
 * <font color=orange>TO DO</font> Kafka Message Bus Integration
 * Scale to Zero
+* Authentication
+  * None
+  * Token (JWT)
+  * Basic Auth
   * <font color=orange>TO DO</font> Security (OAuth)
+* <font color=orange>TO DO</font> Authorization (RBAC)
 # Architecture

 ![](docs/architecture.png)

 * **API Server**<br/>
-  API Server is the REST API Interface.
+  'API Server' is the REST API Interface.
 Functions can be defined and invoked via API.
-All invocations are sent to dispatcher.
+Authentication and Authorization are part of 'API Server'.
+All function invocations are then sent to 'dispatcher'.
 * **Metrics**<br/>
   F2S Exposes Metrics in order to be able to make scaling decisions and have insight in all activity
 * **Config**<br/>